 As you may know, on April 8, 2014, Microsoft discontinued its support of its Windows XP operating system.
 Windows XP users have been unable to upgrade their Internet Explorer (IE) browser beyond IE8.
 Unfortunately, with this discontinuation of support from Microsoft, there will be no future security patches that will be needed to use Blackhawk Community Credit Union’s online banking system in the future.
 As of June 26, 2014, our online banking will no longer support IE8 as a browser.
 Although IE8 may continue to work for an indefinite period of time, we recommend that you download an updated internet browser, such as Firefox, or upgrade.
 If you have questions or if we can be of assistance, please contact our Call Center at 800-779-5555.

 Will you volunteer with us?
-We are looking for 50 volunteers for Friday, June 27, to help us fill 1,000 grocery bags with non-perishable food that was donated from Convoy of Hope to be given away at Freedom Fest on Saturday, June 28.
-Freedom Fest is a family-friendly, alcohol-free community event that is being held on Saturday, June 28 at New Life Assembly of God Church.
+We are looking for 50 volunteers for Friday, June 26, to help us fill 1,000 grocery bags with non-perishable food that was donated from Convoy of Hope to be given away at Freedom Fest on Saturday, June 27.
+Freedom Fest is a family-friendly, alcohol-free community event that is being held on Saturday, June 27 at New Life Assembly of God Church.
 The gates open at 10:00 am.
 The event is free to anyone in our community.
-There is entertainment by The City Harmonic, Citizen Way, Pat Williams, and Mandisa.
-There are also carnival rides and fireworks.
-We will begin filling bags at 10:00 am on Friday, June 27, and will be there until the semi-truck is empty.
+There will be entertainment, music, carnival rides and fireworks.
+We will begin filling bags at 10:00 am on Friday, June 26, and will be there until the semi-truck is empty.
 You can volunteer for the amount of time that works best for you.
 Please RSVP to Colleen Curtis-Trappe at 608-314-1101 or email@example.com.
 The address for New Life Assembly of God Church is 2416 N. Wright Road, Janesville.
 Thank you for joining us!